 - The UE may send a PMF-UAD (UE Assistance Data) message to UPF that contains the split percentages that may be used by UPF for all DL traffic that the UE-assistance operation applies.
+The UPF acknowledges the reception of the PMF-UAD message by sending a PMF-UAD complete message to the UE.